Mark-Micheal/saber/README.md

 # Saber

-A smart reservation system to help students find convenient location to work on their projects
+A smart reservation system to help students find convenient location to work on their projects.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.